 Idaho is on the smaller side in relation to its cybersecurity market.
 And demand for new infosec experts is currently not outstripping the supply of professionals by as wide a margin as most other states.

-Cyberseek reports that the state had 4,161 residents employed in some aspect of information security through September 2019.
-And over the 12 months prior, Idaho employers advertised new job openings for 1,331 cybersecurity employees.
-The Boise City area was the most active, showing new demand for 692 new workers.
-Coeur d’Alene was the next most lively area, having 162 job postings appear.
-The only other areas with significant demand were Idaho Falls (100) and Pocatello (80).
+Cyberseek reports that the state had 4,828 residents employed in some aspect of information security from October 2021 through September 2022.
+Idaho employers advertised 6,750 job openings.
+The Boise City area was the most active, showing new demand for 4,412 new workers followed by Coeur d’Alene at 313, Pocatello with 216 and Idaho Falls at 160 job openings.

 Using security analysts as a barometer for the cybersecurity pay scale in Idaho, it seems employers are paying about in line with the relative cost of living in the state.
-The average hourly wage as of May 2018 (according to the US Bureau of Labor Statistics) was $41.63 and the average annual salary was $86,590.
-This is just a little below the national average pay rate.
-The state’s standard of living, though, is also just slightly below the national average, by only about 2 percent.
+The average hourly wage as of May 2021, according to the Bureau of Labor Statistics, was $47.73 and the average annual salary was $99,290.

 Cybersecurity in Idaho